Search SWPP

 MARKET RESEARCH

-Whilst your enthusiasm and determination to succeed are essential and admirable you shouldn’t let them cloud your judgment when it comes to marketing the product i.e. persuading the right people to buy at the right price.
+Whilst your enthusiasm and determination to succeed are essential and admirable you shouldn't let them cloud your judgement when it comes to marketing the product i.e. persuading the right people to buy at the right price.

 Market research sounds dull and expensive but it needn’t be.
 Before you rush out and start trying to sell your product or yourself, consider the following: